-We choose a simple metric to make explicit computations.
+We choose, in our study, a simple metric to make explicit computations.
 This fact is not a restriction, as already explained in \cite{AT}, because of the result of Dodziuk \cite{D} which assures uniform control of the eigenvalues of geometric operators with regard to variations of the metric.

-Examples are given in the last section of the present paper.
+More examples are given in the last section of the present paper.